Explicit 34: Star Wars Holiday Special

 9:56

-And despite what everyone says about George Lucas hates it and
+And, you know, despite what everyone says about George Lucas hates it

 10:00

-thought it was awful and wasn't really involved with it.
+and thought it was awful and wasn't really involved with it,

 10:02